 How great is concealer?

 You get the idea… But!
-Sometimes the following mistakes make concealer actually look like it’s really out there for the world to see and completely un-does what you’re trying to achieve:
+Sometimes these following mistakes make concealer actually look like it’s really out there for the world to see and completely un-does what you’re trying to achieve:

 1. Using the wrong shade.

-Somehow we’ve got the (wrong) impression that a ultra light concealer gets rid of everything…. ummm no!
+Somehow you’ve got the (wrong) impression that a ultra light concealer gets rid of everything…. ummm no!

 Dark Circles – We can use a shade that is slightly lighter to your tone.